 Creating a programme of PE, school sport and physical activity which meets the needs of everyone is challenging, especially with an average of 260 pupils in each primary school.
 That’s 260 individual personalities, 260 individual needs and 260 reasons for needing or enjoying an active life.
-That’s before you’ve balanced the delivery and demand for sport and physical activity and the need to deliver a high quality PE curriculum.
+On top of which you’ve got to balance the delivery and demand for sport and physical activity, alongside the need to deliver a high-quality PE curriculum.

 Schools receive PE and sport premium funding based on the number of pupils in years 1 to 6.
-Head teachers, business managers and PE leads are expected to create a PE and school sport offer which equips every child with both the ability and desire to lead a physically active and healthy life, for life and demonstrate the impact you have had against this.
+Head teachers, business managers and PE leads are expected to create a PE and school sport offer which equips every child with both the ability and the desire to lead a physically active and healthy life, for life, as well as demonstrating the impact you’ve had against this.

 Department for Education vision for the PE Premium.